Carl Richards is a Certified Financial Planner™ and creator of the Sketch Guy column, appearing weekly in The New York Times since 2010.

 His commissioned work is on display in businesses and educational institutions across the globe.

-He currently resides in New Zealand with his family and is available for speaking engagements and conferences both nationally and internationally.
+He currently resides in London with his family and is available for speaking engagements and conferences both nationally and internationally.